jfet97/sbtts/README.md

  It seems a bit faster than transform streams and it is simpler.
 I've tested it against them using Benchmark.js.
  Obviously my API is not as powerful as transform streams, but it could become.
 (I'm a dreamer).
+ With big files it seems you can gain more than 8/10 seconds.